-LSBE was first housed in its own building in Summer 1981.
-First classes met in the then new building in September of 1981.
+LSBE was first housed in its own building in the summer of 1981.
+The first classes met in the then new building in September of 1981.
 The building was designed to serve a student population of approximately 1,200, though the actual enrollment at the time the building was first occupied was 1,466.
 The building provided space on two levels to house the School’s administrative units and classrooms.

 By fall 2002, enrollments had swelled to 1,672.
-The growing number of students, faculty, and staff as well as a need for modern teaching spaces initiated the discussions for building a new, state-of-the-art building for the School.
+The growing number of students, faculty, and staff, as well as a need for modern teaching spaces, initiated the discussions for building a new, state-of-the-art building for the School.
 A generous gift from Joel and Sharon Labovitz in 2002 helped support the construction of a new building for LSBE.
-Faculty and staff moved into the new building in Summer of 2008.
+Faculty and staff moved into the new building in the summer of 2008.
 The 76,260 square feet building was LEED-certified at the gold level.
 Spread across three floors, the building has ample natural light, varied classroom configurations, state-of-the-art technology, and easy access to the rest of the campus.

 LSBE has had five deans and two acting deans.
 Dr. Hyung K. Kim served as an acting dean from 1974-75.
 During this period, the School experienced rapid growth in its enrollments.